 Buying a car with your partner?
 Top 5 tips to consider

-Top tips on buying a car with your significant other
+Top tips for buying a car with your significant other

 Choosing the perfect car to suit both you and your significant other is a big decision.
 Should it be compact or spacious?
 A pricier model or more on the affordable side?
 Should it be sky blue or electric yellow?
 We’ve come up with some great advice to keep in mind when looking to purchase a shared vehicle.

 Tip 1: Lay it all out in the open.

 Before heading to the dealership, sit down with your partner to talk finances.
 This involves sharing vital information with your partner, such as your income and expenses for the month, as well as the details of any debt either of you may still need to pay off.
 Having this information out in the open will help you both to decide how much you can truly afford to spend.

 Drawing up a household budget not only helps to save money in the long run, but prepares both of you for the unexpected expenses that tend to crop up when you own a car – like repairs, maintenance and even just daily running costs.

 Depending on your individual needs, there are plenty of features to consider when buying your first “couple car”.
 Size matters if you enjoy big shopping sprees and regular trips to the supermarket – or, if your goal is to start a family, you may need to consider a safe and practical vehicle like an SUV or minivan.

 Perhaps both of you are planning to travel more, in which case you will also need to consider a tougher, more reliable vehicle with useful add-ons, like a roof rack for extra luggage.

 Tip 3: Sharing is caring.